 Fly Fishing Line

 Fly line is one of the most confusing aspects of fly fishing and is especially hard to understand for beginners.
-One of your first decisions should be whether or not you need floating or sinking line.
+One of your first decisions should be the type of fly line; whether or not you need floating or sinking line.
 Floating line will be used in the majority of fly fishing situations due to how high it will drift on the surface.

 Your next choice should be the taper of the fly line.
-Weight-forward taper is going to put the majority of the weight towards the front of the line and is great for longer forward casts.
+Weight-forward lines taper so that the majority of the weight is towards the front of the line and is great for longer forward casts.
 A double-taper line is a smart choice for more finesse situations and shorter casts.